josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/📜_Statutes/⚖️_legality_as_gaslight.md

 ---

 ## 🏮 Footer
-*Legality as Gaslight* is a living node of the Polaris Protocol.
+*⚖️ Legality as Gaslight* is a living node of the Polaris Protocol.
 It documents how lawful-seeming non-disclosure practices can perpetuate harm, and it proposes governance and practical remedies to reduce retraumatisation while preserving legitimate security needs.

-> 📡 Cross-references:

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-09-30_
+_Last updated: 2025-09-19_